Despite knowing he couldn't go on forever, the news of Elmore Leonard's death is truly

 'And are they shooting down the angels?
 You can bet your life they are They're irresistible targets, yeah For any shooting star' -John Stewart (1939-2008)

-IRRESISTIBLE TARGETS: reaching critical mass about crime (and other) fiction, film, and more with Michael Carlson, author (Pocket Essential Sergio Leone, Clint Eastwood, & Oliver Stone); journalist (Guardian, Indy, FT, Telegraph, IHT, Lobster, bbc.co.uk); critic (Spectator, TLS, Headpress, London Mag, Kamera, afterword to M.Connelly's Crime Beat, intros Sjowall & Wahloo's Murder At The Savoy, Octopus Collected Melville; essays in Following The Detectives); poet (Winter Lovers, Mucho Mojo, Chump Change, By The Sound & Zombie Footwork); film ed.
+IRRESISTIBLE TARGETS: cultural commentary reaching critical mass with Michael Carlson, author (Pocket Essential Sergio Leone, Clint Eastwood, & Oliver Stone); journalist (Guardian, Indy, FT, Telegraph, IHT, Lobster, bbc.co.uk); critic (Spectator, TLS, Headpress, London Mag, Kamera, afterword to M.Connelly's Crime Beat, intros Sjowall & Wahloo's Murder At The Savoy, Octopus Collected Melville; essays in Following The Detectives); poet (Winter Lovers, Mucho Mojo, Chump Change, By The Sound & Zombie Footwork); film ed.
 Crime Time, books ed.
 Petrolhead, Xtreme; Shots' American Eye columnist; radio pundit (Sat.
-Review, Open Book, Weekend, Brief Lives, Strand etc); & as Mike Carlson, sports commentator for Channel 4's NFL, BBC Super Bowl & Olympic basketball, Eurosport, etc; & co-host at Americarnage.co.uk
+Review, Front Row, Open Book, Film Programme, Weekend, Brief Lives, Strand etc); & as Mike Carlson, sports commentator for Channel 4's NFL, BBC Olympic basketball, Eurosport, etc; & podcaster at Americarnage.co.uk